 Honestly, I switch between opera rose from winsor and brilliant opera pink from Schmincke all the time.
 Schmincke is definitely finer of a paint and alot more expensive.
 If you can’t afford schmincke – try to invest in professional opera rose from winsor and newton.

 This is a new color I’ve recently stumbled upon.
-It’s fantastic for mixing brilliant reds especially with opera rose listed above.
-That’s why I don’t include a red on this list – because I can simply make a better red than what I’ve found.
+It’s fantastic for mixing brilliant peachy colors and sweet pastels.
 However, it is a bit opaque so keep that in mind.

 This color I would consider the biggest under sung hero for watercolor.
 When mixed with opera rose it create earthy orange tones – but when mixed with winsor blue it creates stunning greens like you wouldn’t believe.
 It’s one of those colors that in itself – may not be that enticing – but when mixed with other colors you might be surprised what you find 🙂

 This color is beautiful for dark leaves and deep organic greens.
 It’s not necessary – but I love it so. 🙂

 I’ve always been a sucker for turquoise and this color doesn’t disappoint!
 The reason I love it over other brands is it’s fine ground pigment – which appears less grainy compared to other brands I’ve tried.
 It’s also also to mix with yellows, blues, and even opera pink. 🙂 Yep, opera pink works well with this color creating vivid purples.

 THIS BLUE IS AWESOME!
 Great for bright sky blues!
 A must if you like those super light and airy blues.
 But keep in mind it’s very opaque – so not good for glazing and even mixing with some colors.